JordiPolo/minos/README.md

-Minos is a CLI tool heavily inspired on [Dredd](https://github.com/apiaryio/dredd)
+Minos automatically generates scenarios based on the information in the OpenAPI v3 file describing the service's API.

-It generates scenarios based on the information in the OpenAPI v3 file describing the service's API.
+The testing command runs the scenarios and compares responses with the contract.
-It runs them against a live service and compares the responses.
+The performance command runs the scenarios as a performance suite.

-In contrast to Dredd, Minos can generate scenarios for edge cases and incorrect cases.
+Minos can generate scenarios for edge cases and incorrect cases.
 See the [Scenarios](#Scenarios) for details.

-Currently Minos is opinionated and expects the OpenAPI file and the service to follow best practices.
+Minos is opinionated and expects the OpenAPI file and the service to follow best practices.
 PRs are welcomed to make it more generic.

 # Installation